nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 Calidr helps you manage your time and tasks more effectively.

+## How To Use This Guide

+Welcome to the user guide for Calidr!
+This guide provides detailed instructions on how to use the features and functionality of our product.
+Whether you're a new user getting started with the basics or an experienced user looking for advanced tips and tricks, this guide has everything you need to know.

+To get started, read through the Quick Start section to set up the application.
+Refer to the Definitions section to familiarize yourself with the terminology used in this guide.

+If you have any questions or run into problems, check out the FAQ for solutions to commonly faced issues.

 * Table of Contents
 {:toc}